ooteniya1/resource-estimation/README.md

 ### Designing the Load Testing Plan

-The first step in design a lod testing plan is to understand the performance goal/target opf the system under test from business perspectives.
+The first step in design a load testing plan is to understand the performance goal/target of the system under test from business perspectives.

 For our Todo application, we have the following performance requirements that the application must meet.

 1. **Throughput**: must be able to process minimum 1000 transactions/sec
-2. **Error rate**: 0.06% error rate, which means the application must perform at a minimum of 99.96%
+2. **Error rate**: 0.06% error rate, which means the application must perform at a minimum of 99.94%
 3. **Boot-up time**: relatively fast boot time <= 40sec.
-This is neccessary in case there is a need for scaling.
+This is neccessary in case there is need for scaling.
 4. **Concurrent users**: handle up to 2000 users or requests/sec
-5. **Peak Period Users**: handle up to 4000 users or requests/sec within 1 min windows
+5. **Peak/Black Friday Period Users**: handle up to 4000 users or requests/sec within 1 min windows
-6. **Black Friday Peak Period User**: handle up to 6000 users or requests/sec within 3 min windows

 One of the ways of setting up your test script is using the Test Script Recorder.
 See the [step-by-step guide](https://jmeter.apache.org/usermanual/jmeter_proxy_step_by_step.html) for more information.

 Once you have the test scripts that mimicks the type of user interaction you would like to perform, next is to configure the [Thread Group](https://jmeter.apache.org/usermanual/component_reference.html#Thread_Group) which defines a pool of virtual users that will execute the test case against the system.
 See the [Elements of a Test Plan]( https://jmeter.apache.org/usermanual/test_plan.html) for more information.

-We have designed three test scripts to execute on the Todo application:
+We have designed three test scripts to execute the Todo application:

 1. **Normal Load** - at any given point in time, there will be 2000 concurrent users on the system per sec.
 For this workshop’s purpose, we will run the normal load for 1 hour and then monitor the performance and our configuration’s ability to handle such requests.

 ![Normal Load Test Script](images/normal_load.png) *Normal Load Test Script*

-2. **Peak Load** - For a peak load, we expect 4000 additional concurrent users to be on the system for several cycles within a second for a total of 1 minute.
+2. **Peak/Black Friday Load** - For a peak load, we expect 4000 additional concurrent users to be on the system for several cycles within a second for a total of 1 minute.
 This is in addition to the 2000 concurrent users on the system per sec in a normal load, making a total of 6000 concurrent users/sec.

 ![Peak Load Test Script](images/peak_load.png)
 *Peak Load Test Script*